Cornell-MAE-UG/spring-2025-portfolio-nataliekaplan/_pages/cv.md

   - Came up with the idea to model the system after an Archimedes screw
   - Designed a modular screw conveyor in SolidWorks
   - Tested effectiveness at different angles and heights

+- **Keychain Umbrella**:
+  *Prototype of the Keychain Umbrella: a smaller, lighter, more durable version of an umbrella with a keychain so it can be hung on your bag.*
+  - Worked on a team of 6 to build a project to solve a problem
+  - Interviewed people with different lifestyles to gather information about what problem to solve
+  - Brainstormed ideas to help people travel in bad weather, coming up with 15 ideas and sketching each one
+  - Ranked the ideas based on plausibility, cost, and effectiveness to decide on the Keychain Umbrella
+  - Built a scrappy prototype out of cardboard and plastic bags to gauge what materials, manufacturing processes, and assembly methods we should use
+  - Ordered appropriate materials and assembled an initial prototype using a hand saw, drill, and other tools
+  - Evaluated the prototype based on previously defined metrics and designed and built an improved prototype

+- **Foosbot CAD Recreation**:
+  *Recreated a Foosbot (a children's toy) using Fusion 360*
+  - Measured principal dimensions and sketched the Foosbot with dimensions
+  - Disassembled the Foosbot and modeled each piece
+  - Made an assembly with the pieces and rendered it with correct materials

 - **Battery Supports**:
   *Secured the battery on the Cornell Nexus Project Team robot.*